atcebrian/ScreenProtectionCovid-19/Molde Pantalla Protector Facial (Plástic Preciós La Safor)/README.txt

 To close it you will need 8 M5 screws at least 40mm long.

-The top hole where the plastic is injected has 6mm diameter, you should adjust it to your needs.
+Face A has the top hole where the plastic is injected it has 6mm diameter, you should adjust it to your needs.

 At the end of each arm there is a hole, its to ease the fill of the mould, they are highly recommended and can be done by hand if necessary.